If You Don’t Know Your Lead-to-Revenue Ratio, You Don’t Have Growth

 The Vanity Metric Trap

-Most B2B companies track activity metrics: website visits, leads generated, and demos booked.
-These numbers feel good, but they don’t tell you whether your business is actually growing.
-A surge in leads can mask a drop in conversion rate; a spike in pipeline value can hide shrinking deal sizes.
-Activity without revenue is noise.
+Most B2B companies track activity metrics such as website visits, leads generated, and demos booked.
+These metrics signal activity, not outcomes.
+A surge in leads can mask a drop in conversion rate, while a growing pipeline can hide shrinking deal sizes.

 The Revenue-Visibility Advantage

-• Allocate budget more effectively – invest in channels that deliver revenue, not just leads.
+• Allocate budget with precision and invest in channels that generate revenue, not just leads

-Your lead‑to‑revenue ratio is driven by three underlying variables:
+Your lead-to-revenue ratio is shaped by three variables:

-Improving any one of these lifts your lead‑to‑revenue ratio.
-But the biggest gains come from improving all three in concert.
+Improving any one of these increases revenue efficiency, but the strongest gains come from improving them together.

 How to Calculate Your Lead-to-Revenue Ratio